petudeveloper/Household-Expenses/README.md

 # HouseHold Expenses (RoR Module Capstone Project)

-> This project was built for the [Microverse](https://www.microverse.org/) Ruby on Rails Module's Capstone Project.
-The project is based on a mobile app for grouping payments by a goal with the user's family/friends.
-We should follow a given design of a website, but we must personalize the content, for this project in particular we will be working on grouping the expenses of a house.
+> The project is based on a mobile app for grouping payments by a goal with the user's family/friends.

 ![screenshot](./docs/screenshot1.png)
 ![screenshot](./docs/screenshot2.png)